 A red tide, or harmful algal bloom, is a higher-than-normal concentration of a microscopic alga (plant-like organism).
-In marine (saltwater) environments along Florida’s west coast and the elsewhere in the Gulf of Mexico, the species that causes most red tides is Karenia brevis, often abbreviated as K. brevis.
-To distinguish K. brevisblooms from red tides caused by other species of algae, researchers in Florida call it “Florida red tide.”
+In marine (saltwater) environments along Florida’s west coast and the elsewhere in the Gulf of Mexico, the species that causes red tides is Karenia brevis, often abbreviated as K. brevis.
+To distinguish K. brevis blooms from red tides caused by other species of algae, researchers in Florida call it “Florida red tide.”

 What causes a Florida red tide?

-Florida red tide, or Karenia brevis, needs three components to form a bloom.
+The Florida red tide alga, Karenia brevis, needs the following components to form a bloom.
 The first is biology — the organism must be present in the water and it must out-compete other phytoplankton.
-The second is the correct chemistry — this includes the appropriate temperature, salinity, and nutrients that it needs to grow.
-And the third component is the right physical conditions — conditions have to be right in order to concentrate and transport K. brevis.
+The second is the correct chemistry — this includes the appropriate temperature, salinity, and nutrients that it needs to grow and multiply.
+The third component is the right physical conditions to concentrate and transport K. brevis.
 The fourth component is ecology – the presence or absence of other life forms, such as other marine algae that may encourage or inhibit K. brevis blooms.